 Typically, treatments for metabolic syndrome are first directed at controlling cholesterol and high blood pressure, which may necessitate the use of medications depending on the patient’s levels.
 With that said, lifestyle changes are of equal importance for improving health over a long-term basis.

-Some of the behavioral changes patients with metabolic syndrome are encouraged to make include smoking cessation, adopting healthy stress management practices, and achieving and maintaining a healthy body composition.
+Some of the behavioral changes patients with metabolic syndrome are encouraged to make include smoking cessation, adopting healthy stress management practices, and achieving and maintaining healthy body composition.
 This is supported by both physical activity and heart-healthy eating.

 Diet is one of the most important factors for controlling and preventing metabolic syndrome but also for supporting health overall.
 Thus, the optimal diet for metabolic syndrome patients is built on sensible healthy eating practices the population as a whole should follow.
 This includes avoiding simple, refined carbohydrates.